How Much Does It Cost to Charge an Electric Vehicle at a Charging Station?

 Charging your electric car is a crucial part of owning one.
 Depending on where you live, you might have access to many public charging stations.
 But what is the cost to charge an electric vehicle at a public charging station?
 While most of your electric vehicle charging might be done at home, you should know the various ways to charge your EV while on the road.

-What is the cost to charge an electric vehicle, and what does kWh mean for electric cars?
+What is the cost to charge an electric vehicle?

 A kilowatt-hour (kWh) is a measure of energy.
 You are charged per kilowatt-hour to charge your electric vehicle.
 John Voelcker, an automotive journalist and industry analyst, commented on this to Kelly Blue Book.
 Voelcker notes that most electric cars get between three and four miles out of each kWh.
 If you divide the total miles driven each month by three, you can get the amount of kWh you would use monthly.
 Multiply this by the cost per kWh.